 The hormones associated with puberty may also make teenagers feel emotional or moody.
 Again, this is perfectly normal.

 The rate at which girls grow during puberty usually reaches its peak about 2 years after this transition period begins.
-Once girls start to menstruate, they typically grow another 3 or 4 inches.
+Once girls start to menstruate, they typically grow another

 However, this can vary.
 Girls who start their period at an earlier age can often expect to see more total inches of growth following the start of their period.